blomqma/next-rest-framework/docs/docs/api-reference.md

 #### [Route handler options](#route-handler-options)

-The following options cam be passed to the `routeHandler` (App Router) and `apiRouteHandler` (Pages Router) functions to create new API endpoints:
+The following options can be passed to the `routeHandler` (app router) and `apiRouteHandler` (pages router) functions to create new API endpoints:

 | Name                                                       | Description                                                                                                                                                 | Required |
 | ---------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------- | -------- |